Tseku210/flutter-jeefo-pitch-detector/README.md

 ### Android
 On Android you should change `minSdkVersion` to `21` in `android/app/build.gradle` file.
 Default `minSdkVersion` is `16` which has problem with linking Math library when building C codes.
-In the `fft.c` pitch analysing file using `log2` math function.
-But flutter build system cannot linking math library against `fft.o` and it said `ld: undefined symbol log2` in my MacOS machine.
-So I changed `minSdkVersion` to `19` it does building.
-But I set `minSdkVersion` to `21` I don't know why... :)
 ```
 android {
   ...